 Sweden’s annual pension statement, which is usually simply referred to as “the orange envelope” (det orange kuvertet), was sent to pensioners in mid-January – and this month it started to drop into the mailboxes of everyone who has not yet retired.

 You don’t need to do anything when you get it; it just contains information.
-But it is a good idea to try to keep on top of your future savings, whether you’re in Sweden for the long run or not.
+But it is a good idea to keep on top of your future savings, whether you’re in Sweden for the long run or not.
 This article by The Local explains how to decipher your orange envelope.

-The average worker saved 56,400 kronor (approximately $6,800) for their general pension (allmän pension) in the past year, and currently has general pension savings worth 1,362,000 kronor.
+The average worker saved 57,900 kronor towards their general pension (allmän pension) in the past year, and currently has general pension savings worth 1,362,000 kronor.
 Here’s The Local’s guide to how to maximise your Swedish pension.